NBA 2K Mobile: Rewind mode

+Themes

+In the game, NBA 2k Mobile also has theme cards, which are released every few weeks.
+The themes are based on certain events or activities that players are associated with.
+Each theme usually has around fifteen to twenty players, which are obtainable through packs or specific events.
+Each theme has a higher power compared to the standard foundation cards, allowing players to get major upgrade boosts to their squad.

 Development

 NBA 2K Mobile released their game on the App Store and pre-register on Google Play with LeBron James as the cover athlete for Season 1.
 They promised "Console quality graphics" and "Lifelike NBA 2K action" and praised the games ability to play on the go.
 Then, on September 5, 2018, NBA 2K Mobile released Season 2 with Zion Williamson as the cover athlete.
 With this new season, a new gamemode called drills was added, and the player is now able to call screens and double teams in-game.
 They also released gear, and mentors which could be used to improve player cards.
 On December 1, 2020, NBA 2K Mobile released Season 3, and partnered with Kevin Durant who was the cover athlete for the game.
 In this season came the addition of King of the Court, a single-elimination tournament style gamemode event, and additional card themes added like Historic Greats, Holiday, and much more.
 On September 28, 2021, NBA 2K Mobile released Season 4 with Damian Lillard as the cover athlete.
-Additional changes to the game this season included a new Courtside Pass, and a new limited-time event called Power Cap having players get a certain amount of points for having a certain team power.
-On September 26, 2022, NBA 2K Mobile released Season 5, the latest season of the game to this day, featuring Jayson Tatum as the cover athlete.
-Changes to the game this season include a new tourneys mode, a new mentors system where the player can train a card to level 100 and be able to convert it into a mentor, and an fps improvement for higher-end devices.
+Additional changes to the game this season included a new Courtside Pass, and a new limited-time event called Power Cap having players get a certain number of points for having a certain team power.
+On October 10, 2023, NBA 2K Mobile released Season 6, featuring Donovan Mitchell as the cover athlete.
+Changes to the game this season include 3 new tiers, a 1v1 and a 2v2 Crews edition, and updated graphics.
 They also increased the minimum card tier that the player can get and increased the rewards the player can get from events and draft picks.
-NBA 2K Mobile accumulates an estimated 1 million dollars and 400 thousand downloads monthly with a total of over 41 million downloads, and has been rapidly gaining popularity making double the amount of revenue and nearly double the amount of downloads in the last month.
+NBA 2K Mobile accumulates an estimated 1 million dollars and 400 thousand downloads monthly with a total of over 41 million downloads, and has been rapidly gaining popularity making double the amount of revenue and nearly double the number of downloads in the last month.